nmutdav/guidebook/roles/admin/lead.md

 ## Workflow 1.2.3: Inventory

-Conduct a large-scale inventory once per semester, updating the list as items are added or removed.
-Include details for items requiring login credentials, IP addresses, etc., so crew members can access them without issues.
-Ensure the inventory is simple yet descriptive enough for understanding system specs when planning events.
-Be cautious with sensitive information when sharing inventories with external parties.
+Conduct a comprehensive inventory once per semester, updating the list as items are added or removed.
+Include details for items requiring login credentials, IP addresses, etc., to facilitate access for crew members.
+Ensure the inventory is clear and descriptive enough for understanding system specs when planning events.
+Exercise caution with sensitive information when sharing inventories.

 *Example:*